Electrical Interconnects for Silicon Spin Qubits: Nuclear spin impurities

 Although we view the random walk primarily as a phenomenological description of the effect of momentum relaxation and electric field, it can be justified microscopically.
 Translation-invariant scattering sources ---e.g. phonon emission or scattering from conduction electrons in the resistive topgate--- will give a Lindblad dynamics

-(or, equivalently, Boltzmann-equation dynamics for the momentum degree of freedom). $K = k^2/2m$ is the kinetic energy; $\gamma_{k'k}$ is the rate of scattering $k \to k'$; it depends on matrix elements with the scattering source, the scattering source temperature and density of states, etc. Non-translation-invariant scattering sources---e.g. impurities or alloy disorder

-The Lindblad dynamics \eqref{eq:ti-scattering-lindblad} has many unravelings---that is, there are many different stochastic dynamics that give the same Lindblad equation on averaging.
-One convenient unraveling is random jumps
+(or, equivalently, Boltzmann-equation dynamics for the momentum degree of freedom). $K = k^2/2m$ is the kinetic energy. $\gamma_{k'k}$ is the rate of scattering $k \to k'$; it depends on matrix elements with the scattering source, the scattering source temperature and density of states, etc. The Lindblad dynamics \eqref{eq:ti-scattering-lindblad} has many unravelings---that is, there are many different stochastic dynamics that give the same Lindblad equation on averaging.
+One convenient unraveling consists of random jumps

 with rate $\gamma_{k'k}$.
-In Boltzmann language, this corresponds to sampling from the Boltzmann dynamics on the combined probability distribution $p(x,k)$.
+In Boltzmann language, this corresponds to sampling from the Boltzmann dynamics of the combined probability distribution $p(x,k)$.
 On timescales $t \gg \tau_k$ the relaxation time, these jumps lead to a random walk.